BMW G 310 GS: Specifications

 BMW G 310 GS has a 313 cc liquid-cooled four-stroke 4-valve single cylinder reverse-inclined DOHC engine, with a bore and stroke of 80.0 × 62.1 mm.
 It has self start, static rev limiter, counterbalance shaft, wet sump, and electronic fuel injection and requires at least 91 RON petrol.
 It is compatible with up to 15% ethanol.
 The fuel capacity is 11 L.

 It has a side-mounted inclined exhaust, a kickstand sensor, and a plastic skid plate.

-The instrument panel consist of a monochrome LCD display with onboard computer, speedometer, tachometer, fuel level, gear indicator, and clock.
+The instrument panel consist of a monochrome LCD with onboard computer, speedometer, tachometer, fuel level, gear indicator, and clock.

 The graphics are implemented using decals.

 It has a pillion seat, pillion footrests, but no pillion backrest.
 It also has a rear luggage rack.

 The G 310 GS has a length of 2075 mm, width of 880 mm and height of 1230 mm, a wheelbase of 1420 mm, and a seat height of 835 mm.
 It has an upside down fork and a mono rear shock absorber with adjustable preload.
 The bike has a front 110/80 R19 and a rear 150/70 R17 Metzeler Tourance radial tubeless tyre and 5-spoke alloy rims.
 The braking of the bike features switchable dual-channel anti-lock braking system until the 2021 refresh, with the front using a single 300 mm disc, radially-bolted 4-piston fixed caliper brake and the rear, a single 240 mm disc, single-piston floating caliper brake.
 It has an axial front master brake cylinder.
 The brakes are made by ByBre.